kortschak/kortschak.io/content/project/typo.md

 title = "typo"

 # Project summary to display on homepage.
-summary = "The typogenetics game from Gödel, Escher, Bach: an Eternal Golden Braid"
+summary = "The typogenetics game from Gödel, Escher, Bach: an Eternal Golden Braid."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`